 The European Poker Tour’s stop in Barcelona is always a highly anticipated event on the international poker schedule.
 It usually draws the biggest names which, in turn, draws significant media attention.

-Also, Spain was of the four nations – along with France, Portugal and Italy – who signed the European poker liquidity deal.
+Also, Spain was one of the four nations – along with France, Portugal and Italy – who signed the European poker liquidity deal.
 This has been prominent industry news for years – the four countries agreed to open up their segregated national markets and share their player pools.

 Gambling is popular in Spain, especially sports betting.
 The soccer loving nation’s betting market is even bigger than the UK’s.
 Poker is also commonly played.
 According to the World Casino Directory website, there are 43 operating poker rooms in Spain.
-It may not sound as many, but compare that, for example, to the neighboring Portugal, where that number is 5…
+It may not sound as many, but you can compare that, for example, to the neighboring Portugal, where that number is 5…

 Famous Spanish Poker Players